tangobreath/tangobreath.github.io/my-philosophy.md

 teacher gives the student the ability to be self-responsible.
 Effective teachers make themselves obsolete in the end."_

+In my heart, I know, that by sharing my view of tango, that others will benefit, regardless of their experience or style of tango.
+It is a point of view that informs many views of tango.

-We believe that to dance Argentine tango well, a dancer must have an open mind, and an open heart.
+We believe that to dance Argentine tango well, a dancer must have an open and accepting mind, and an open heart.
 Until they have both, a dancer will always be limiting themselves in some way.

 Tango is a simple dance.
 Mastering a few things in a person's mind, posture and movement gives a tango dancer access to all that tango is.
 While